-Due to the key characteristics of a public good there is no incentive for the private sector to produce the good or service.
+Due to the key characteristics of a public good, there is no incentive for the private sector to produce the good or service.
 Additionally, public goods are subject to the free rider problem as consumers can utilise or consume public goods without paying for them.
-Accordingly, these two characteristics, the individual demand curves are added vertically rather than horizontally to find the marginal social benefit (kinked demand curve) as illustrated in Figure 8.8.
-Specifically, as a public good is non-excludable, the marginal benefit is equal to the sum of the individual marginal benefits (the willingness-to-pay for each person in the market).
+To determine the marginal social benefit of a public good, the individual demand curves are added vertically, as illustrated in Figure 8.8.
+This is because a public good is non-excludable, so the marginal benefit is equal to the sum of the individual marginal benefits (i.e., the willingness-to-pay of each person in the market).
+The resulting curve is known as the kinked demand curve.
 If is the demand for individual 1 and is the demand for individual 2, we add the two demand curves vertically together with the intercept equal to the sum of the individual intercepts.
 This creates a kink in the MSB curve at the quantity where intersects the demand curve.

 If we assume a constant marginal social cost, and an equilibrium price of the efficient market equilibrium would be at .
 However, as this is a public good the quantity actually produced is units at price .
 This is the underproduction caused by the provision of a public good.

 Public goods are complex by nature, and for practical purposes it is not known exactly what the market for a public goods is like.
 Shadow prices for public goods will be discussed in detail in Chapter 12, as in most cases there are no markets for “pure” public goods and therefore we cannot evaluate it from the perspective of market distortions.
 We can however derive the willingness-to-pay using non-market valuation methods.